neelsmith/GreekSyntax.jl/docs/src/read.md

 # Reading an annotated text from a delimited-text source

 The `readdelimited` function takes a Vector of delimited-text strings and parses them into annotations on sentences, verbal expressions, and individual tokens.
+(See the page on delimited-text format for details of its structure.)

 The `test/data` directory of this repository has a test file with syntactic annotations on sentences from Lysias 1.